 Ask For help

 People are generally willing to guide or advice you if you had to ask.
 Reach out to people in a sincere manner.
 I know what it is like to be in a new town overwhelmed by your own expectations.
 I had so much pride I eventually had steam coming from my ears after running empty not knowing how to cope at times I feel like I have failed.
 Try chatting to a stranger which is quite normal that’s how friendly people are here.
 Your uber driver the gaubus driver.
 The person next to you on a bench.
-The always approach you in a non judgmental way.
+Most times they respond to you in a non judgmental way.

 Those calls home meant everything to me especially in the beginning before things even got hard.
 I feel like it’s always best to not call just when you in trouble but make up for the time missed out.
 Ask what’s for supper.
 How your grandparents health are.
 If there is anything new and how the things are that may be old.
 Besides people cant help but share tragic news either which are golden convos that remind you why you in a new place and never loose sight of that ultimate reason.
 No matter how home sick you are.
 Video calls are the funniest.
 Pretending to fake phone freeze.
 The time whatsap call had no audio and I would write down my response on post notes and show it to the camera.